On this page...

 School Counseling endorsements include:

-The following institutions provide training and licensing in Iowa for School Counselors:
+The following institutions provide training and licensing in Iowa for school counselors:

 - Buena Vista University